Loading [MathJax]/jax/output/CommonHTML/jax.js

 The libraries used in this project are:

-• Pandas for handling input and output data
+• Pandas for handling input and output data.

-• Matplotlib for visualizing the model structure
+• Matplotlib for visualizing the model structure.

-import pandas as pd
+import pandas

 from sklearn import tree